nyxalune/better-nothing-music-visualizer/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+- # name: Feature request
-about: Suggest an idea for the Better Nothing Music Visualizer.
+- ## about: Suggest an idea for the Better Nothing Music Visualizer.
-title: '[FEATURE] '
-labels: enhancement
+- ## labels: enhancement
 ---

 ## Is your feature request related to a problem?
 Please describe?